Books by Deane Barker

 I wrote this in Markdown (via MarkDig) with some templating in Scriban, and turned it into a PDF via HTML, the W3C Paged Media spec, and Prince.
 (I used this same method for several books in this list.)

 I self-published this.
-It’s sold a few hundred copies, and Episerver gave away another 500 or so at their conference in Miami in 2019, which resulted in a mad rush at the end to get it printed.
+Episerver gave away 500 copies at their conference in Miami in 2019, which resulted in a mad rush at the end to get it printed.
 There are a few mistakes that I need to correct, and I still need to generate an ebook for it.

 Sam Otis designed the cover as kind of a last minute thing.
 We needed a slide for a Blend Interactive pitch deck which showed the books I had written.
 I told him that I liked the phrase “field guide” and the idea of a pith helmet.
 Sam tells me that it took him just a couple hours to come up with that.